AndriiPovsten/reana-demo-agc-cms-ttbar-coffea/README.md

 analysis is using.
 We shall achieve this by preparing a [Docker](https://www.docker.com/) container image for our analysis steps.

-We are using the modified verison of the ``analysis-systems-base`` [Docker image](https://github.com/iris-hep/analysis-systems-base) container with additional packages, the main on is [papermill](https://papermill.readthedocs.io/en/latest/) which allows to run the Jupyter Notebook from the command line with additional parameters.
+We are using the modified version of the ``analysis-systems-base`` [Docker image](https://github.com/iris-hep/analysis-systems-base) container with additional packages, the main on is [papermill](https://papermill.readthedocs.io/en/latest/) which allows running Jupyter Notebooks from the command line with additional parameters.

 In our case, the Dockerfile creates a conda virtual environment with all necessary packages for running the AGC analysis.

 ```console
 $ less environment/Dockerfile
 ```
-Let's go inside the environment and build it
+Let's enter the environment and build it
 ```console
 $ cd environment/
 ```